acme-dns/acme-dns/README.md

 Where possible the first option is recommended.
 This is the easiest and safest way to have acme-dns expose its API over HTTPS.

+**Attention**: The option `tls = "letsencryptstaging"` should be used during initial setup of acme-dns.
+It avoids adding to the rate limit of the productive Let's Encrypt account.
+After successful setup switch to one of the above options.

 **Warning**: If you choose to use `tls = "cert"` you must take care that the certificate *does not expire*!
 If it does and the ACME client you use to issue the certificate depends on the ACME DNS API to update TXT records you will be stuck